Venkataraghavan11/Net_Banking_Software/README.md

-# Bank_Management_System using python tkinter.
+# Mobile Banking Software using python tkinter.

 Bank account for custumor using admin/employee and saving the datas in database txt file and sqlite3 DB.

-Employee ID: try,
+Employee ID: admin,
-Employee password: try
+Employee password: admin

 step 1: Run the DB.py file,
 step 2: Run the mainProject.py file